Approved: Council 7 April 1997 (Resolution 97/2/21)

 d) proposed to act or acted in accordance with or by reference to these procedures.

-Individuals who are subject to victimisation because of actions undertaken in accordance with these procedures are encouraged to advise the Director: Human Resources.
+Individuals who are subject to victimisation because of actions undertaken in accordance with these procedures are encouraged to advise the Executive Director: People, Talent and Culture.

-Once notified of an incident of victimisation, the Director: Human Resources shall investigate the matter.
+Once notified of an incident of victimisation, the Executive Director: People, Talent and Culture shall investigate the matter.
 If victimisation is confirmed the matter will be referred to the Vice Chancellor with the recommendation that action is taken in accordance with the relevant University disciplinary procedures or statutes.